How Does

 Window films are an increasingly popular solution for reducing the heat that enters a structure through the windows.
 Solar Window Films are installed on the interior or exterior of glass and can control specific solar rays to decrease heat transmission.
 This can lead to energy savings on heating and cooling costs and improve the comfort of a building.

-The sun heats up homes, buildings, and people by emitting radiant energy.
+Here we get a bit technical: The sun heats up homes, buildings, and people by emitting radiant energy.
 This solar energy comprises of a wide range of electromagnetic waves, including visible light, ultraviolet (UV) rays, and infrared (IR) rays.
 When these rays reach the Earth's surface, they can be absorbed and re-transmitted by various objects, including windows and skin tissues on the human body.
 Window film works by disrupting this process.

 Ultra Violet